top of page

 Field-based research design and methods are experiential, embodied, and interpretive.

-The purpose of creating this open-access learning space is to share content and support a deeper understanding of qualitative methodology generally, and more specifically, field-based research design and methods.
-This learning space also allows students to return to these materials even after coursework has ended.
+The purpose of this space is to support a deeper understanding of qualitative methodology generally, and more specifically, field-based research design and methods.
+This learning space allows students to return to these materials even after coursework has ended.

 We hope this reflects the relational, collaborative, and participatory nature of field-based research methods.